robwhitaker/mmp-website/TESTING.md

 This page should display the logo and the book cover, taking up the whole screen.
 If you scroll down, you should see the footer.
 The comments/author’s note section should be hidden.
 The title of the page in the browser should be “Midnight Murder Party.”
 All of this should hold true whenever the book cover is closed.

 Clicking on the book cover or pressing the right arrow key should open the book.

+#### The Book Cover

+The cover should display different text depending on whether or not you've visited the site before.

+1. If this is your first visit and no [bookmark](#setting-a-bookmark) is set, the cover should show the text "Start Reading".
+    1. On your first visit, if you don't open the cover for a seven seconds, text will fade in saying, "Click the cover to start reading..."
+Once you open the cover, this text will no longer be visible, even if you close it again.
+2. If you have visited before and a [bookmark](#setting-a-bookmark) was set, the cover should show the text "Resume Reading".

 ### Open Book